Volunteer & Intern With Us!

 During both fall and spring semesters, as well as over the summer, Witness for Peace offers part-time internships to Triangle-based undergraduate students.
 In the past, students have coordinated our Pilgrimage for Peace and Justice, overseen our Speaker’s Tours, and mobilized delegations.
 After interning, many students continue to be involved in Witness for Peace (we’re so grateful for their passion for our work!), either traveling themselves on a delegation, joining our board of directors, or continuing to volunteer in a wide variety of capacities.

-Current Internship Opportunities: Are you interested in interning with us?
-Contact us at email@example.com
+Current Internship Opportunities: Summer 2019 inquiries are currently being accepted.
+Contact us at firstname.lastname@example.org

 Attend an Event